Games & Quizzes

 /ˈôfəsər/

-person holding position of authority in armed services etc.. provide with military officers.
+Person of high position in an organization. provide with military officers.